-Papers are solicited on topics related to manufacturing of activematrix backplanes, including innovations in traditional a-Si and poly-Si, as well as in the newer area of oxide TFTs.
-Examples of manufacturing innovations include process and equipment optimization, mask/complexity reduction, TACT time or yield improvements, and reduction of materials consumption.
+Papers are solicited on topics related to the manufacture of activematrix backplanes, including innovations in oxide TFTs and poly-Si, as well as conventional a-Si technologies.
+Examples of manufacturing innovations include process and equipment optimization, mask/ complexity reduction, TACT time or yield improvements, and reduction of materials consumption.
 In addition, the logistics of substrate handling and processing, and overall factory layout, present significant manufacturing challenges.
-In addition to the above topics, papers describing advances in the manufacture of other non-emissive displays, such as DLP and other MEMSbased displays, are solicited.
+In addition to the above topics, papers describing advances in the manufacture of other non-emissive displays such as DLP and other MEMS-based displays are solicited.